Nandhakumarganeshan1710/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: KARTHIKEYAN S
+ Developed by: NANDHAKUMAR G
- RegisterNumber: 24900102
+ RegisterNumber: 25017664

 **Logic symbol & Truthtable**